CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     3. in the _Workflow App_, the workflows' icons should change (now they have a little “x” on the bottom right)
-    4. The workflows should disappear from the "Running" list after some time (until then the status in _Workflow App_'s overview will be "CancelTranslation")
+    4. The workflows should disappear from the "Running" list after some time (until then the status in _Workflow App_'s overview will signal that we are awaiting the cancelation to be processed and the workflow detail view should have a corresponding signal in fields "Status" and "Current Task").
     5. Field "Current Task" in _Workflow App_'s detail view should show "Cancelation Error".
 11. Click "Accept Task" and "Next Step"